Dungyichao/PeriodicScheduler_Semaphore/README.md

 </p>
 <br />

-Copy these files into the MDK-ARM folder under your Project folder.
+Copy these files (except main.c) into the MDK-ARM folder under your Project folder.